Austral Fisheries working to elevate brand image of its Glacier 51 Toothfish

 “I think, ultimately, if we look at the history, it’s a really significant triumph for industry delivering good outcomes for things like IUU [illegal, unreported, and unregulated fishing], industry collaboration, and engagement with science,” Carter said.

-Glacier 51 managed to win “Best Sustainable Seafood Product” from the MSC, and the Monterey Bay Aquarium Seafood Watch program has rated it a “best choice” species.
+Glacier 51 managed to win the “Best Sustainable Seafood Product” award from MSC, and the Monterey Bay Aquarium Seafood Watch program has rated it a “best choice” species.

 Carter said Austral Fisheries is working to develop the branding with those third-party endorsements and certifications in mind.